Aileen Preston: Career

 Preston put an advertisement in the classified columns of the Morning Post and Votes for Women newspapers, looking for work as a ‘Lady Chaffeuse’ and qualified motor mechanic.
 The secretary of Emmeline Pankhurst, the leader of the suffragette movement, thought to be Mabel Tuke, contacted her for an interview.
 Preston was appointed as Pankhurst's chauffeur in April 1911, and was paid £1 a week.
 Her family thought she was going "straight into the dark arms of Hell" as the driver for "that dreadful woman", but she loved the job.

 Preston drove Pankhurst in a large Wolseley car that had been donated to the Women's Social and Political Union (WSPU) by the heiress Mary Dodge.
 Motor cars were still quite new and a risky method of travel, and during a single journey through the Lake District she had to fix five tyre punctures.
 The car was also under Police surveillance.

-She was succeeded as the driver for Mrs Pankhurst by Vera Holme.
-In 1913, Preston set up the first driving school for women in London at St Mary Abbott’s Place, Kensington.
+Preston was succeeded as the driver for Mrs Pankhurst by Vera Holme.
+In 1913, Preston set up the first driving school for women in London at St Mary Abbott's Place, Kensington.
 She encouraged women who wished to drive themselves, and those who were interested in a career as a chauffeur.
 The business was successful enough that she took on Miss Carver as a partner and advertised regularly in Votes for Women and Common Cause until the outbreak of the First World War.

 During the First World War, Preston joined the Voluntary Aid Detachment's Watson Unit.
-In 1916, she became the head of the first autonomous British women’s ambulance unit.
+In 1916, she became the head of the first autonomous British women's ambulance unit.
 This was based at a field hospital in northern France.
 She led 13 women drivers and was mentioned in despatches for her work there.

 Personal life

-She married army doctor John Graham-Jones in 1915, and they had two children – a daughter Gundreda Margaret in July 1917 and a son Michael John in 1920.
+Preston married army doctor John Graham-Jones in 1915, and they had two children – a daughter Gundreda Margaret in July 1917 and a son Michael John in 1920.

-She died in Dorset in 1974.
+Preston died in Dorset in 1974.